-During the Age of Discovery, when botanical illustrators accompanied explorers and plant hunters, botanical illustration became a way of making a record of what a plant looked like so that the scientists in botanical gardens could make sense of the dried specimens of plants being brought back from overseas expeditions - which were often in a press and brown and flat.
+During the Age of Discovery, when botanical illustrators accompanied explorers and plant hunters, botanical illustration became a way of making a record of what a plant looked like.
+This then enabled the scientists in botanical gardens to make sense of the dried specimens of plants being brought back from overseas expeditions - which were often in a press and brown and flat.

 Often any dissections were undertaken on board ship and watercolour studies of the plants were painted to indicate colour and morphology.

 Cydonia oblonga (Quince) By Franz Eugen Khler, Khler's Medizinal-Pflanzen

 Study nature diligently, be guided by nature.... for truly art is hidden in nature and he who can draw it possesses it

 TODAY, if you want to succeed as a botanical artist

 you need to: